Tania Zaetta: Celebrity Apprentice

 In 2012, Zaetta appeared in Celebrity Apprentice alongside her former Baywatch star David Hasselhoff.
 She was the third person "fired" from the show, but was able to raise over $70,000 for charity before her departure.

 Personal life

 In September 2018, Zaetta and partner Chris Rogers had twin children following IVF.
 She was 48 years old at the time.

 Author and business ventures

 In 2015, Zaetta authored her book Trim & Tone with Tania, published by New Holland Publishers.
 The book is a fitness, nutrition and lifestyle guide that incorporates her personal nutrition and Pilates exercise programs.

 Zaetta is a qualified natural beauty therapist, holding a CIDESCO International Diploma, and is a certified Pilates and Barre Pilates instructor.
 She operates the Tania Zaetta Program, an online Pilates and weight loss program.

 Radio career

-In 2024, Zaetta joined 94.1FM Gold Coast radio station as a presenter, hosting a Saturday morning show from 9am to 12pm.
-The show features celebrity interviews, music from the 1970s, 80s and 90s, and Gold Coast lifestyle content.
+In 2024, Zaetta joined Gold Coast community station 94.1FM as a presenter, hosting a Saturday morning program from 9:00 am to 12:00 pm.
+The show features celebrity interviews, music from the 1970s to the 1990s, and segments focused on Gold Coast lifestyle content.

+In March 2026, Zaetta joined The Breeze 100.6 FM and Breeze 92.1 FM hosting The Saturday Morning Show broadcasting across the Gold Coast, Logan and Brisbane.
+In addition to on‑air duties, she will represent the stations at major local events and participate in community engagement activities.